Axvia/Welfarewell/README.md

 # welfarewell
-This repo is just for my memo to make welcome and farewell message
+Basic welcome and farewell message design for discord bot.
+You can change the image with your own.

 Usage
 1. npm install